domagojk/scalable-arhitecture/README.md

 If you wish to present a solution of your own, you can also send a PR.

 ## Scalability Index
-Before presenting my solution, I what to make clear what I mean by good scalable design.
+Before presenting my solution, I want to make clear what is, in my opinion, a good scalable architecture.

 In short, the application should be created as a set of components, and the part of the application connecting them together should be as small as possible.